ProteinsWebTeam/interpro-blog/_posts/2022-02-28-InterPro and Rare Diseases, an interesting example.md

 category: focus
 image_category: biology
 author: Beatriz Lazaro Pinto &amp; Sara Chuguransky
+excerpt: >-
-excerpt: 'The 28th of February, the 29th in leap years, is the day to raise awareness of the over 5,000 rare diseases that affect millions of people worldwide.'
+  The 28th of February, the 29th in leap years, is the day to raise awareness of the over 5,000 rare diseases that affect millions of people worldwide.
 ---

 The 28th of February, the 29th in leap years, is the day to raise awareness of the over 5,000 rare diseases that affect millions of people worldwide [1, 2].
 Although research on these disorders has increased over the last decades, there are still great challenges to overcome.